Ji9star-arch/appdev-julian-batang/README.md

-Full name: Julian L. Batang
+Julian L. Batang
-Course and Section: BSIT BLK-G
+BSIT BLK-G
-One sentence: I hope to learn how to use GitHub properly and build better projects this term.
+I hope to learn how to use GitHub properly and build better projects this term.